Hydra-Chain/hydragon-nodee/README.md

 To reduce the risk of stalling caused by validators experiencing temporary issues or acting maliciously, we’ve implemented an ejection and ban mechanism.
 Anyone who recongizes a suspicious activity, and the rules are met, can execute the ban process.
 Below is an outline of how the system works (specific conditions are detailed in our [genesis contracts](https://github.com/Hydra-Chain/hydragon-core-contracts)):

 1. **Initial Ejection**: If your validator stops proposing or participating in consensus whether due to hardware failure, software issues, or malicious intent—the ban procedure will be initiated.
 The validator will be ejected, allowing time for recovery.
 If no action is taken, a ban may follow.
 The threshold to trigger this process is initially set at 18,000 blocks (~2 hours), depending on block creation speed.
 2. **Ban Procedure**: After ejection, you can rejoin by resolving the issue and running the appropriate command (explained [below](#re-activate)).
 However, if you fail to act within the final threshold (86,400 seconds or ~24 hours), your validator will be permanently banned.
-This will result in a penalty (currently 700 HYDRA) , a small reward for the reporter (currently 300 HYDRA; applied only if ban is executed by reporter different than the Governance), and the remaining funds being prepared for withdrawal.
-Once banned, you will no longer be able to participate as a validator.
+This will result in a penalty (currently 1,000 HYDRA) , of which 700 HYDRA will be burned and a small reward for the reporter (currently 300 HYDRA; applied only if ban is executed by reporter different than the Governance), and the remaining funds being prepared for withdrawal.

 #### Re-activate